Opportunities for Caltech PIs

 RSI invites the development of larger scale proposals from Caltech's professorial faculty, that leverage Caltech's unique strengths in fundamental science and engineering towards delivering real world solutions to environmental challenges.
 We plan to accept concept papers for larger proposals twice a year.
 Interested PIs should use their Access.Caltech credentials to review the application process and submission guidelines on the Large-Scale Proposal Submission Page.

 The short concept paper (3 pages max, 11 pt, 1-inch margins) should include a title, PI name(s), a one sentence project summary, the project description, and an approximate budget.
 The project description should include a summary of the proposal goals and outcomes, a brief explanation of why RSI funding is needed beyond traditional funding sources or PI's existing funding, and a description of the project's potential impact in sustainability – please be as quantitative as possible.

-Please email concept papers to email@example.com by 5pm on July 26th, 2021.
+The 2021 concept paper submission period is now closed.
 Invitations to submit full proposals will be issued in mid-august, with proposals due in September, decisions finalized in December and awards beginning as of January 1st, 2022.

 2021 Research Grants

 This January, the RSI announced support for 14 new research projects across campus.
 Designed to allow Caltech faculty to be nimble in pursuing exciting new research ideas, these small-scale projects will be led by faculty from four campus divisions, and will address challenges related to all four of the RSI research initiatives.